 ‘Milestone’ day in Ireland as rules on mask-wearing end

-The vast majority of Covid-19 restrictions will lift on Monday in Ireland, a move hailed as a “milestone” for the country.
+Mask-wearing is no longer mandatory in Ireland, and politicians hailed the day as a “milestone” moment after two years of the coronavirus pandemic.

+Commuters using public transport on Monday morning were not required to wear a face covering, after the legal requirement to wear a mask in all settings came to an end.

-The Government decided last week, following advice from health officials, that from February 28 there will be no legal requirement to wear a mask in any setting.
+The Irish Government decided last week, following advice from health officials, that from February 28 there will be no legal requirement to wear a mask.

-However, people will still be advised to wear masks on public transport and in healthcare settings.
+However, people are still being advised to wear face coverings on public transport and in healthcare settings.

-The requirement for pods, staggered breaks, masks and physical distancing in schools will also end on February 28.
+School pupils also noticed a difference on Monday morning, with the requirement for pods, staggered breaks, masks and physical distancing coming to an end.

+Close contacts rules have also been changed for the general public, as Ireland looks towards a new stage in its handling of Covid-19.

-Tanaiste Leo Varadkar said it was another “milestone” moment in the country’s journey out of the Covid-19 pandemic.
+Tanaiste Leo Varadkar called Monday another “milestone” moment in the country’s journey out of the pandemic.

 He wished businesses in particular the “best of luck” with the changes.

-“It’s a big day for many businesses and workers as economic life begins to return to normal,” Mr Varadkar said.
+“It’s a big day for many businesses and workers as economic life begins to return to normal,” he said.

 “Staff and customers who want to continue to wear a mask should of course continue to do so.
 We know that many people will be nervous about this latest step in our journey with Covid, especially the medically vulnerable.